albertvillanova/fastpages/_fastpages_docs/README_TEMPLATE.md

 - [(Optional) Preview Your Blog Locally](_fastpages_docs/DEVELOPMENT.md)

 Note: you may want to remove example blog posts from the `_posts`,  `_notebooks` or `_word` folders (but leave them empty, don't delete these folders) if you don't want these blog posts to appear on your site.

 Please use the [nbdev & blogging channel](https://forums.fast.ai/c/fastai-users/nbdev/48) in the fastai forums for any questions or feature requests.

+## Optional: Using a Custom Domain

+1. After merging this PR, add a file named `CNAME` at the root of your repo.
+For example, the `fastpages` blog is hosted at `https://fastpages.fast.ai`, which means [our CNAME](https://github.com/fastai/fastpages/blob/master/CNAME) contains the following contents:

+    >`fastpages.fast.ai`

+2. Change the `url` and `baseurl` parameters in your `/_config.yml` file to reflect your custom domain.

+    Wondering how to setup a custom domain?
+See [this article](https://dev.to/trentyang/how-to-setup-google-domain-for-github-pages-1p58).
+You must add a CNAME file to the root of your master branch for the intructions in the article to work correctly.

+## Questions

+Please use the [nbdev & blogging channel](https://forums.fast.ai/c/fastai-users/nbdev/48) in the fastai forums for any questions or feature requests.